RijksICTGilde/python-template/{{cookiecutter.project_slug}}/README.md

 ## How to use this template repository

 When creating a new Repository select this template repository as the base.

-After the repository is created make sure to change the following (we may need to consider copier to automate this):

-* change the owners in the the .github/CODEOWNERS
-* run a global rename command where you rename new_name to your project name
-  * macos: `find . -type f -not -path "./.git/*" -exec  sed -i '' "s/python_project/new_name/g" {} \;`
-  * linux: `find . -type f -not -path "./.git/*" -exec  sed -i "s/python_project/new_name/g" {} \;`
-* rename the python_project/ folder to your project name
 * change author and name in pyproject.toml
 * change labels in Dockerfile to appropriate values
 * Verify the License used